 An email address is made up of first name + "." last name + "@domain.com"(email@example.com)Email addresses must be unique and never be reused.If an email address already exists, then add an increment by a counter to the last name till it is unique.
 For example:(firstname.lastname@example.org)

 - For employees, with a future hire date, define when OpenIAM should provision the account and when they should become active.

 - How should credentials be delivered for new employees?

 - Should temporary credentials be sent to the manager to be shared with the employee?

-- Should there a first time claim process to allow the end user to activate their account without involving anyone?
+- Should there be a first time claim process to allow the end user to activate their account without involving anyone?